Colorado Plateau / Southern Rockies

 Rare Birds in this Region

-Consult your route species list or tools like Merlin to see if any of these birds are frequently seen in your route, as rarities vary geographically
+Consult your route species list or tools like Merlin to see if any of these birds are frequently seen in your route, as rarities vary geographically.
+These birds may also appear as rarities

 Vagrants and Local Specialties